CPJPRINCE/opex_manifest_generator/README.md

 `opex_generate "C:\Users\Christopher\Downloads\" -fx SHA-256`

-You can also generate multiple fixities, by comma seperation - Shoutout to Andrew Doty for adding this:
+You can also generate multiple fixities, by comma separation - Shout-out to Andrew Doty for adding this:

 `opex_generate "C:\Users\Christopher\Downloads\" -fx SHA-256,SHA-1`